 Perched on a hill, overlooking the Tagus River, lies the atmospheric, historic town of Toledo.
-Toledo boasts a splendid amount of architecture, dating back centuries and spanning a variety of cultures who once called this important town theirs.
+Toledo boasts a splendid amount of architecture, dating back centuries and spanning a variety of cultures who once called this famous town theirs.
 Romans and Visigoths preceded the peaceful period when Moors, Jews, and Christians cohabitated.
-Under Moorish rule, Jews had what is considered “a golden age”, and participated in public life.
-In 1492, with the unification of the kingdoms of Aragon and Castille and the final victorious reconquest against the Moors in Granada, Spain was formed and Christianity was made law.
+Under Moorish rule, Jews had what is considered “a golden age” and participated in public life.
+In 1492, with the unification of the kingdoms of Aragon and Castille and the final victorious reconquest against the Moors in Granada, Spain was formed, and Christianity was made law.
 Under King Ferdinand and Queen Isabel, it was decreed that Jews either leave or convert.
-Christened Jews, called “Conversos” were forced to practice their faith in private or be treated as heretics.
+Christened Jews, called “Conversos,” were forced to practice their faith in private or be treated as heretics.
 Toledo reflects its multicultural past in its foods and its architecture.

 Today, Toledo is a delightful town, whose “Casco Viejo” is small enough to discover on foot.
 Visitors to the old town are rewarded dramatic views over the river, into the geometric fields of Castilla-La Mancha.